Berserk-Games/Tabletop-Simulator-API/docs/events.md

 ###onChat(...)

-This function is called when a message is sent through the in-game chat.
-It does not trigger when global chat messages are sent.
-Using `#!lua return false` inside of this function prevents the chat message which triggered it to be suppressed.
+Called when a user sends an in-game chat message.
+Return `false` to prevent the message appearing in the chat window.

 !!!info "onChat(message, sender)"
 	* [<span class="tag str"></span>](types.md) **message**: Chat message which triggered the function.